 A Doctor's Insights Into Gun Violence And Gun Laws Around The World

-Why is it that the U.S. is among the top 30 countries in the world with the highest rate of deaths from gun violence?
-At a rate of 4.43 per 100,000, it is four times higher than war-torn Syria and Yemen.
+Why is it that the U.S. is among the top 30 countries in the world with the highest rates of deaths from gun violence?
+At a rate of 4.43 deaths per 100,000 people, it is four times higher than the rates in war-torn Syria and Yemen.

-In the aftermath of two mass shootings in less than two days in the United States, we posed that question and others to Dr. Vin Gupta, a critical-care physician with military experience.
-And he is a scientist at the Institute for Health Metrics and Evaluation at the University of Washington, which compiles comprehensive data on what they call "global burden of disease" – including data on deaths from gun violence around the world.
+In the aftermath of two mass shootings in less than 24 hours in the United States, we posed that question and others to Vin Gupta, a critical-care physician with military experience.
+And he is a scientist at the Institute for Health Metrics and Evaluation at the University of Washington, which compiles comprehensive data on what it calls the "global burden of disease," including data on deaths from gun violence around the world.

 This interview has been edited for length and clarity.

-What was your reaction to the two mass shootings this past week, in Texas and then Ohio?
+What was your reaction to the two mass shootings this past weekend, in Texas and then Ohio?

-There was anger, there was frustration.
+There was anger.
+There was frustration.
 It was not surprising.

 That sort of fatalism is in part because this particular issue [of gun violence and gun control] is so politicized.

 How are we going to get courageous politicians to do the right thing?
-In my home state of Ohio, [former] Gov. John Kasich was for the strategic overhaul of criminal background checks and support for the "red flag law" that would allow courts to take guns away from someone who poses a threat to themselves or others, for example.
+In my home state of Ohio, [former] Gov. John Kasich was for the strategic overhaul of criminal background checks and support for the "red flag" law that would allow courts to take guns away from someone who poses a threat to themselves or others, for example.
 [His policy recommendations were released on March 1, 2018.]
-Sadly, these reforms didn't get a vote in the Ohio house.
+Sadly, these reforms didn't get a vote in the Ohio House.

 Do gun laws always bring down gun fatalities?